Navigating Child Custody Agreements

 1. What Is A Child Custody Agreement?

-The child custody agreement covers details like:
+The custody arrangement covers details like:

 • Physical & Legal Custody: Determines where the child will live and which parent will gain legal custody of the child.

-• Visitation & Parenting Time: Outlines schedule for parents who don't have legal custody to spend time with their children.
+• Visitation & Parenting Time: Outlines the schedule for parents who don't have legal custody to spend time with their children.

 • Decision-making Authority: Assigns responsibility to the parent who makes important life decisions for the child.